-It’s official: Sweatpants and sweatshirt sets are the WFH uniform for 2020
+It’s official: Sweatpants and sweatshirt sets are the WFH uniform of 2020

 - Six face masks that are well made and available right now

-- Editor’s Pick: Allbirds’ new running shoes are sustainable, fashionable, and unbelievably comfortable
+- Editor’s pick: Allbirds’ new running shoes are sustainable, fashionable, and unbelievably comfortable

 - Why Thrive Market is a better alternative to Amazon for grocery delivery